Da0ne/DZMods/README.md

 #### CREDITS: @Sen (@zalexki zalexki ) from DayZModders Discord Server for the KillScore system https://github.com/zalexki
 #### NOTE: DO NOT sign the mod ModdedScripts, if you do then verifySignature would not work!!

+##### FOR THE ADMIN TOOL, A TEMP HOTFIX WAS PUSHED FOR THE BETA UPDATE, 'FileHandle' was broken by the devs.
+YOU HAVE TO MANUALLY ADD YOUR GUID TO 'AdminTool.c' Check the file on how to do it.
+ALOS THE LOADOUT FUCNTIONS ARE FUCKED, cuz FILEHANDLE is broken :(

 ##### UPDATE  8/11/2018
 ### ChangeLog:
 #### Fixed Mission to work with build 0.63.149358